 - The minimum is six-months and the maximum is twelve-months.

-Surprisingly, when au pair program fees and other expenses paid are compared with pocket money earned plus the value of room and board, au pairs earn more than they spend.
-Did you know that being an au pair is one of the most affordable ways to experience international travel even if you have to pay program fees and flight expenses?
+Surprisingly, when the au pair fee and other expenses are compared with pocket money earned plus the value of room and board, au pairs earn more than they spend.
+Did you know that being an au pair is one of the most affordable ways to experience international travel even if you have to pay a program fee and airfare?

 Why Is There A Placement Fee?
 It’s like I’m paying to get a job.

-Over the years we have met au pairs who have had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
+You can find free au pair positions on the Internet.
+Over the years we have met au pairs who did that and had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
 No one to look out for them.
 And because they were on their own, they were lonely.
+Read about them here.

-At GeoVisions, we have pre-screened the families and the position and in some cases, we have placed au pairs with that family before.
+At GeoVisions, the families are screened and in some cases, we have placed au pairs with that family before.
 We make sure you’re being paid the highest stipend possible.
 We provide a person in-country to help you and to be there for you.
-You will meet other au pairs just like you and we provide social activities with other au pairs.
+You can meet other au pairs just like you and attend social activities with other au pairs.
 In fact, if your placement doesn’t work out, we will move you to another family (based on circumstances).